mlubinsky/mlubinsky.github.com/scala/README.md

 App is a helper class that holds the main method and its Members together.
 The App trait can be used to quickly turn Objects into Executable programs.
 We can have our classes extend App to render the executable code.
+App is a trait defined in scala package as "scala.App" which defines the main method.
+If an object or class extends this trait then they will become Scala executable programs automatically as they inherit the main method from application.
+Developers need not write main method when using App but the only drawback of using App is that developers have to use same name args to refer command line arguments because scala.App's main() method uses this name.

 ```
 object Edureka extends App{